NethermindEth/docs/nodes-and-the-merge/nethermind-changes.md

 # Nethermind Changes

-The Merge brings changes the JSON-RPC API.
+The Merge brings changes to the JSON-RPC API.
 Such as the Engine API, JWT authentication, additional RPC ports, and additional block tags.

 ## Engine API